math2001/math2001.github.io/content/post/my-new-blog.md

 My name's Mathieu Paturel - `@math2001` - and I love coding.

-I'm French (from Provence, if you know where that is), but my family and I moved 2 years ago to Australia so that we could learn to speak fluently English (without this disgusting accent :smile:)
+I'm French (from Provence, if you know where that is), but my family and I moved 2 years ago to Australia so that we could learn to speak fluently English (without this disgusting accent :smile:).

 ### How did I discovered coding